redhat-na-ssa/demo-ocp-ai-workloads/docs/NOTES.md

 - The kueue operator does not appear to create the cluster roles from the [docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html/ai_workloads/red-hat-build-of-kueue#authentication-clusterroles)
   - `kueue-batch-user-role`
   - `kueue-batch-admin-role`
+- Error logs from the operator w/o cert manager installed
+  - `please make sure that cert-manager is installed on your cluster`

 ## Links